csiro-data-school/regex/_episodes/07-python-regexs.md

 ----|----
 \\d | [0-9] A digit
 \\D | [^0-9] Not a digit
-\\t | A tab character (does work in some version of sed, test yours)
+\\t | A tab character
-\\n | A newline, if program supports multi-line matching
+\\n | A newline

-Python regexs, through the 're' library, are implemented through functions, where search patterns and strings are given as function arguments.
+Python regexs, using the 're' library, are implemented through functions, where search patterns and strings are given as function arguments.

 ## Searching